 Every year, we make New Year’s resolutions.
-It’s almost as big a tradition as the holidays itself.
+It’s almost as big a tradition as the holidays themselves.
 Another year is just beginning.
 Why not make this one different?
 Take a leap and don’t make a resolution—instead, make a commitment.

 A resolution means “a firm decision to do or not to do something.”